Competitive, combative race for AG in Democratic primary comes to a close - The Boston Globe

 Palfrey had the endorsement of the state Democratic Party and a number of progressive groups, but his supporters split between Liss-Riordan and Campbell.

-Big-name Democratic players in Massachusetts have been equally divided over the candidates.
-Liss-Riordan has earned the support of Boston Mayor Michelle Wu, Senator Elizabeth Warren, and former acting mayor Kim Janey.
-Labor groups also rallied on her behalf at Labor Day events, giving her a significant push into Tuesday’s primary.
+Big-name Democratic players in Massachusetts were equally divided over the candidates.
+Liss-Riordan earned the support of Boston Mayor Michelle Wu, Senator Elizabeth Warren, and former acting mayor Kim Janey.
+Labor groups also rallied on her behalf at Labor Day events, giving her a significant push into the primary.

-Campbell, meanwhile, earned the backing of Representative Ayanna Pressley, Senator Edward Markey, and Healey, who called Campbell the best-equipped to do the job.
-Campbell is looking to make history as the first Black woman to hold the office.
+Campbell, meanwhile, earned the backing of Representative Ayanna Pressley, Senator Edward Markey, and Healey, who called Campbell the best equipped to do the job.
+Campbell was looking to make history as the first Black woman to hold the office.

 Advertisement

-She has criticized Campbell for her support of charter schools, and for the financial support she has received from political action groups, which do not face the same spending limitations that candidates do.
-She also argued that her experience as a trial lawyer makes her better qualified.
+She criticized Campbell for her support of charter schools, and for the financial support she received from political action groups, which do not face the same spending limitations that candidates do.
+She also argued that her experience as a trial lawyer made her better qualified.

 Last weekend, the candidates made last-minute pitches to voters.
 Liss-Riordan gathered with supporters in the backyard of a Somerville home, telling them, “Everywhere we go, the message is resonating — that it’s time to have a fighter for working people, for regular people, for consumers, someone who knows how to stand up to corporate America.”